 In the U.S., the FDA routinely rolls out new labeling requirements for food packaging, cosmetics, drugs, and medical devices.
 Recently, they announced the inclusion of warnings on nonsteroidal anti-inflammatory drugs for public safety.

 To curb the sale of counterfeit products, the Central Drugs Standard Control Organization (aka CDSCO) in India has issued healthcare brands to always apply QR codes even on the secondary and tertiary packaging.

 To encourage the promotion of local products, the Government of India has mandated that ‘Country of Origin’ needs to be listed while uploading products on any marketplace platform.

 Following Brexit, brands and manufacturers have to follow certain requirements regarding drinks and food labels.
 For products registered after January 1st, 2021, they have to use the new UK GI logos.
 Previously registered products have until January 4th, 2024 to update their packaging labeling to comply with the new requirements.

 With so many updates and looming deadlines, brands need to work fast and roll out revised labels and reach consumers in time.
 However, we can all agree that revising labeling artwork due to compliance updates is a long and tedious process.
-So, how can you smoothen the process?
+So, how can you smoothen the process with Label Management software?